laxatzi/100-days-of-code/log.md

 **Today's Progress**:

 Read about CSS-Grid layout in MDN web docs.
 Started following along Wes Bos tutorial about CSS-Grid.
 Built a responsive webpage with CSS-Grid.

+### Day 44 March 31 Sunday

+**Today's Progress**:

+Not much coding this Sunday.
+Continued with the Wes Bos CSS Grid tutorial #GRIDDYUP for half an hour.
+I read Antonio Cangiano's book 'Technical Blogging' in one go.

+### Day 44 March 01 Monday

+**Today's Progress**:

+Following along with the CSSGrid tutorial.
+Learned to size tracks and grid items.
+Introduced the 'repeat' function.